|The storefront may be unassuming, but the food is anything but.|

 After a couple visits, I'm putting my endorsement behind the restaurant's squid curry (£5.95), a well-known Sri Lankan delicacy.
 This one had large pieces of squid, a coconut-milk-based sauce loaded with flavor, and a few tender, cooked vegetables tucked in for good measure.
 When we arrived we'd given the waiter our standard pre-meal spiel, which goes a little like this: "We're not British.
 We like our food extremely spicy, just like actual Sri Lankan people.
 Please, PLEASE, pluh-eese, believe us-- we're not joking!"
 Being white as white can be-- and living in a country full of people who despise spice-- this routine doesn't always work.
 At Apollo Banana Leaf, however, we're happy to report that the curry was strong enough it felt like it could burn some of our hair off.

 And one of the best parts of our evening: the bill.
 Apollo is BYOB and boasts no corkage fees.
 And since the staff also takes major pains to keep the food affordable, Nick and I were able to stuff ourselves while not even breaking the £20 mark.
-This is the most delicious Sri Lankan food we've ever found at this price point, certainly.
+This is the most delicious Sri Lankan food we've ever found at this price point, certainly-- better than Jaffna House nearby, which has its fans.
 We'll give you all an update though after we take a romantic, two-week trip to the actual island of Sri Lanka this March.
 (And no, we're not going just for the food-- the country has amazing surfing beaches too.)